oceanprotocol/ocean.py/READMEs/predict-eth.md

 url = pybundlr.fund_and_upload(file_name, "matic", alice_wallet.private_key)
 print(f"Your csv url: {url}")
 ```

-(If you get issues, you can store elsewhere too.
-The Appendix has a Google Drive example.)

 Your url is only open to those who know it.
 Below, we'll only share to the judges.